tscholze/kotlin-spaces-app-onthisday/README.md

 > On this day is a JetBrains Space app which shows Wikipedia-based information about what happened on that or given day

 ## tl;dr
 "On this day" is my beginner-level submission to [JetBrains Space App Contest](https://blog.jetbrains.com/space/2022/08/09/space-apps-contest/) and also a real-world "Kotlin learning" exercise.
+This is not meant to be a real word bot that lives forever.

 ## What?
 This is my very first JetBrains Space application.
 It's mainly a simple chat bot that requests data from [Albin Larsson](https://byabbe.se/)'s [open Wikipedia API](https://byabbe.se/on-this-day/#/default/get__month___day__events_json) and renders it in a DM reply.